MaPaul1977/KittensGame/README.md

 or just paste it directly into the console.
 Once loaded, the button to get to the ScriptKitties option menu is in the bottom right "footer" links.

-You can also quickload ScriptKitties by saving the above link as a bookmark.

 ## What does it do?